 During your appointment

-At your appointment at UPMC Hillman Cancer Center in Williamsport on the campus of UPMC Williamsport Divine Providence Campus, you will meet in person with our clinic nurse and have a video conference with one of our medical geneticists Michael Bashford, MD and Phuong L. Mai, MD.
+At your appointment at UPMC Hillman Cancer Center in Williamsport on the campus of UPMC Williamsport Divine Providence Campus, you will meet in person with our clinic nurse and have a video conference with a medical geneticists Phuong L. Mai, MD.
 Together, they will provide cancer risk assessment and genetic counseling/testing based on personal and family cancer histories.

 Your team will discuss:

 - how inherited and environmental factors may contribute to the cancer(s) in you and/or your family.

 - how cancer risks may affect you and your family.

 - genetic testing (a blood or saliva test), including the risks, benefits, limitations, and costs.